 Imminent - Ready to take place; impending.
-Note that imminent does not mean immediate or instantaneous.
+Imminent does not mean immediate or instantaneous.

-Totality of the circumstances - All facts and circumstances known to the deputy at the time, taken as a whole, including the conduct of the deputy and the subject leading up to the use of force (RCW 10.120.010).
+Totality of the circumstances - All facts and circumstances known to the deputy leading up to, and at the time of, the use of force, and including the actions of the person against whom the deputy uses such force, and the actions of the deputy (RCW 10.120.010).